 Before you leave home, go and see a travel doctor and get all vaccinations that you need.
 Even after doing this, it is highly likely that you will get sick.
 Be prepared.
 Having a rough itinerary as opposed to one set in stone can help.
-If you are feeling unwell, the last thing you will want to be doing is setting off on a 4 day hike or boarding a 20 hour bus ride.
+If you are feeling unwell, the last thing you will want to be doing is setting off on a 4-day hike or boarding a 20-hour bus ride.

 Not everyone is out to get you – have trust in the locals

 There is a stereotype around South America and how dangerous it is for tourists.
 Sure, there are high levels of crime, but it doesn’t mean everyone is out to get you.
-Whilst always staying aware of your surrounding and situation, make sure you have some trust in the locals allowing you the opportunity to connect to the local culture and make friends.
-In my time backpacking around South America I never had any issues.
+Whilst always staying aware of your surrounding and situation, make sure you have some trust in the locals allowing you the opportunity to connect with the local culture and make friends.
+In my time backpacking around South America, I never had any issues.

 Don’t carry more than you can afford to lose

 Don’t carry more money or valuables than you can afford to lose.
 If something does go missing you have to be prepared for it and ready to move on.
 If you have something you couldn’t stand the thought of losing, don’t take it.
 You worry less when you have less.